na-na-hi/renget/archive/pmdg_questions.md

 >Are legendaries one-of-a-kind, or are there multiple around the world?
 >Are legendaries worshipped like gods?
 >Do prosthetics exist in the PMD world?
 And if so, are they just simple peg legs and hook hands or would they have some more advanced stuff, like a hand with working fingers?
->Can feral dungeon-dwelling Pokemon be tamed?
-(Not in the sense of "recruiting" them like you do in some games--rather, can they be tamed/domesticated like pets?)
 >Have any manmade objects come into the PMD world via portals or other means?
 >Do you think Pokemon in the PMD world use weapons like swords or bows, or just rely on their moves and items?
 >What meat-related foods would you miss the most if you became an herbivorous Pokemon?